nparks-kenzan/capstan-1/pipelines/gcp/2-canary/README.md

 - This depends on the *HelloAgain* app from previous pipeline steps.
 Make sure you have completed the previous pipeline exercices.
 - This pipeline assumes previous trigger work and deployments where executed.

-### Disable previous "prod" pipeline
+### Disable/Delete previous "prod" pipeline

 The canary pipeline will replace the existing prod pipeline.
 First, run the production pipeline and make sure that app deploys successfully.
-You can disable/delete this pipeline.
+Then you can either delete or disable the pipeline.
+To delete the pipeline with the `spin` cli with:

+`spin pipeline delete --name prod-seed --application helloagain`

 ### Enable Canary for you app